khongminhtn/computer-science-studies/README.md

 # Computer Science Studies
 This repository is  where I keep track of all my studies on subjects of Computer Science that are relevant to software engineering.
-My primary focus is to become a software engineer so studying only the relevant subject areas and implement them as I learn, is the main reason why I have decided on taking the self learning path, rather than a Bachelor degree.
-I am able to have control over what I study and at a pace where I am able to put theory acquistion into practical production.
+My primary focus is to become a software engineer so studying only the relevant subject areas and implement them as I learn.
+Financial difficuly as well as learning while practicing are the main reasons why I have decided on taking the self learning path, rather than a Bachelor degree.
+I will be able to have control over what I study and at a pace where I am able to put theory acquistion into practical production.
 It will be a life long study, not only for improvement but also for revision.

+Below, you will find sources and guidelines that I use to progress in this journey.
+I have decided to follow primarily with the OSSU Computer Science guideline as they have put in a tremendous effort to provide high quality courses, along with its vast community contribution and support.

+Evidence of my studies can be found in this repository to demonstrate the completion of the courses that OSSU have set out.
+I will be marking off each completed courses and provided the date finished.
+If possible, I will also provide certification details.

 #### Primary Guideline:
 OSSU: https://github.com/ossu/computer-science